GeneralProducts/consonance-graphql/README.md

 This is difficult to capture in fixed data formats such as ONIX, which (quite appropriately) copes with this complexity by presenting product-oriented data, and also requires that a great deal of metadata is included which might not be necessary for every purpose.

 GraphQL addresses these issues by treating the data as "types", such as `Work`, `Contact`, `Product`, `Prize`, and `Series`, which have "fields" such as `title`, `id`, and `name`, and which are connected together so that for an individual `Work` you can ask for its `products`, or its `contributions`.
-For each of a work's products you can request the ISBN, title, product form, and perhaps it's USD library prices.
+For each of a work's products you can request the ISBN, title, product form, and perhaps its USD library prices.

 So GraphQL lets you programatically ask for exactly the data that you need, in two ways.

-Firstly it makes it possible to request a precise set of attributes, instead of needing to read data values that you don't need.
+Firstly, it makes it possible to request a precise set of attributes, instead of needing to read data values that you don't need.
 This helps both Consonance and your client application by reducing the amount of data transferred, and the time taken to return it.

 Secondly, in many cases it also lets you request the rows of data you want.
 For example you can get only the products for a particular type of work perhaps, or all of the prices but only for ebook products.